ivan-hc/AM/README.md

   `-a`, `about`	Show basic info on each application installed.

-  -i, install 	Install a program.
+  `-i`, `install` Install a program.
 This will be taken directly from the repository of the developer (always the latest version):
   		- the installer is stored in /opt/eya/programs;
   		- the icon is pushed in /usr/share/pixmaps;
   		- the launcher is created /usr/share/applications;
   		- the command is linked to /usr/bin;
 		- the program is stored in /opt/<program> with an "about" file and a script to remove this and all the files listed above.
 		The icon and launcher are not needed for no-ui programs.
   		EYA uses both AppImages and other standalone programs.

   `-r`, `remove` Removes the program and all the other files listed above using the instructions in /opt/eya/remove/<program>.
   		Confirmation is required (Y or N, default is N).